Spring Cleaning and Notes on Homeschooling

 Wow!
 I felt so at home and respected.
 He invited my band son to take anything else at the school that interested him.
 So in 7th grade, he was the only student on campus with something like four electives.
 Fast forward two years, and our family has fallen enough in love with the school that everyone is now full-time.
 They provide education the way I remember it in the 70s.
 They don’t teach to the tests.
 They haven’t changed anything to adjust to common core.
 They know that their method works, so why change what isn’t broken?
 At the end of the year, the students continue to test extremely well.

-As for Jared, he is now a senior in high school.
+As for JD, he is now a senior in high school.
 At least according to his age.
 He does not have the credits he needs to graduate, but that’s okay.
 Colleges don’t need a diploma to accept you, they only need to see how well you did on the College Entrance exams (ACT or SAT).
 He will get a GED if he chooses to.
 He did well on the ACT, so he’s being courted by several universities now.

 But here’s the point of my update.
 Last year, he wanted to be in the same math class as the other kids his age, which would have been at least Algebra II.
 However, he still hadn’t completed his fractions and decimals – but we moved on and figured he’s fill in those gaps as needed along the way.
 He worked hard to catch up by studying Pre-Algebra and Algebra I online over the summer, on his own.
 He joined the Algebra II class that year, and aced it.
 In fact, after a few months of demonstrating a quick mind and aptitude for it, his teacher asked if he would be the TA for the later hour.
 (He was available since he wasn’t taking all the required classes for graduation – I think he only took 4 classes that year, so there was room in his schedule to be a teacher’s assistant.)